-If you’re a cat lover, then your tendency when you see a stray kitty would be to entice it with food and treats.
-That is understandable, given the overflowing cuteness of these furry critters.
+If you’re a cat lover, what would be your reaction to seeing a stray kitty?
+You would want to entice it with food and treats, which is understandable, given the cuteness of these furry critters.

-Nonetheless, hang on with the feeding.
-Do you know that in some areas, it is prohibited to feed strays?
-Yes, you could get arrested or fined!
+Nonetheless, don’t jump straight to feeding.
+Did you know that in some areas it is illegal to feed strays?
+Yes!
+You could get fined or even arrested!

-Besides breaking the law, do you know if the food you’re going to give safe for our feline friend, considering its living conditions?
+Besides breaking the law, do you know if the food you’re going to give is safe for our feline friend, considering its living conditions?

-The answers to these questions are discussed in the article, so keep on reading.
+The answers to all of these questions are discussed below, so keep on reading

 So Should You Feed Stray Cats?

-Most of the animal welfare organisations would instruct you not to feed stray cats, and they’re not completely wrong.
+Many animal welfare organizations would instruct you not to feed stray cats, and they’re not completely wrong.

-The reasons for feeding are very simple; you just don’t want the kitty to be hungry.
-If you feed the cat, it’ll be happy and thankful.
-You would feel great too!
-But there is a bigger picture.
+Your reasons for feeding are very simple- you just don’t want the kitty to be hungry.
+If you feed the cat, it’ll be happy and thankful, and you would feel great too!
+However, you have to look at the bigger picture.

-One popular reason discouraging feeding is that it will encourage strays to breed out of control, which will lead to bigger social issues.
-The counter argument to that is the cats can breed out of control whether you feed them or not.
-But the healthier the cat is, higher the chances of reproduction.
+One popular reason to discourage the feeding of strays is that it will encourage strays to breed out of control, which can lead to bigger social issues.
+The counter-argument to that is the cats can breed out of control whether you feed them or not.
+The healthier the cat is, the higher the chances of reproduction.

-If they reproduce, the kittens are not going to have a happy life either.
+If they reproduce, the kittens are not going to lead a happy life either.
 They will potentially live a life of starvation, just like the other stray cats that we see around.
-In the place of one stray cat, you’ll have to feed five tomorrow.
+In the place of one stray cat today, you’ll have to feed five tomorrow.

-Another reason given is that by feeding strays, the uneaten leftovers may attract other wildlife like raccoons, rodents, and possums etc. You can remedy this by knowing the correct food to put out in feeding and by not throwing out the food on to the ground.
+Another reason to discourage the feed of strays is that any uneaten leftovers may attract other wildlife like raccoons, rodents, and possums, etc. You can remedy this by knowing the correct food to put out for the cats, and by not throwing the food onto the ground.

-All being said, everything depends on whether you want to contribute to the problem or want to be a part of the solution.
-The solution being adoption or letting any local animal shelter take care of the cat.
+Everything depends on whether you want to contribute to the problem or want to be a part of the solution, with the solution being adoption or letting a local animal shelter take care of the cat.

 Before Feeding a Stray Cat

-It is worth considering if the cat is truly a stray cat though.
+It is worth considering if the cat is truly a stray cat.
 If the cat is owned by someone nearby, then they may not wish for you to feed it.
-Before putting out any food for the cat, ask your neighbours if it is their cat and if they mind.
-They might be trying to get the cat to lose weight, or it may be diabetic or have a disease like kidney disease, which requires a very specific diet.
+Before putting out any food for the cat, ask your neighbors if it is their cat and if they mind.
+They might be trying to get the cat to lose weight, it may be diabetic or it may have a disease like a kidney disease, which requires a very specific diet.

-Therefore feeding a cat which is owned by someone, may actually be very detrimental to their health, and in the end, the welfare of the cat should be above your need for having a lovely cat around.
+Therefore feeding a cat which is owned by someone could actually be very detrimental to their health and in the end, the welfare of the cat should be above your need for having a lovely cat around.

-If you are confident that the cat is not locally owned and it is in need of some food, then continue reading this article for some advice on your options.
+If you are confident that the cat is not locally owned, and it is in need of some food, then continue reading this article for some options.

 What To Feed Stray Cats?

 While you can give canned tuna, your best bet is still to go for dry food or canned cat food.
-Why?
-Largely because these kinds of food don’t normally bring out the other wildlife.
+But why?
+These kinds of food don’t normally bring out other wildlife.

-Since feral cats are naturally nocturnal, you can safely put out canned cat food at night.
-Don’t forget to leave lots of fresh water for our fluffy friends!
+Since free-roaming cats are naturally nocturnal, you can safely put out canned cat food at night.
+Don’t forget to leave lots of fresh water out for our fluffy friends!

-While these cats are definitely starving and will eat anything you put out, ordinarily our feline friends hunt in our natural environment.
+While these cats are definitely starving and will eat anything you put out, our feline friends would ordinarily hunt in our natural environment.

 What To They Usually Eat In The Wild?

-While outdoors, our feline friends mostly prefer small rodents and birds.
+While outdoors, our feline friends mostly prefer to hunt small rodents and birds.
 These include mice, rats, sparrows, and robins.

-Felines have a higher sense of smell than humans, 14 times higher to be exact, so preservatives found in water are irritating to them.
+Felines have a higher sense of smell than humans- 14 times higher to be exact, so preservatives found in most water are irritating to them.

-Besides these, cats likewise feed on fresh prey.
-Felines eat up everything including the prey’s skin, feathers, organs and even bones.
+Cats also like to feed on fresh prey.
+Felines eat up everything, including their prey’s skin, feathers, organs, and even bones.
 Note though that out in the wild, cats refrain from eating plants such as grains and vegetables, although they may enjoy munching on some kinds of grass.

 Taking In A Stray Cat

-Like most cat lovers, by now you have grown accustomed to your furry friends.
-If you have exhausted all your efforts but still unable to find the owner, then consider adopting, surrendering to a humane society, rehoming, or lastly TNR (Trap-Neuter-Return).
+Like most cat lovers, by now you have grown accustomed to your furry stray friends.
+If you have exhausted all your efforts but are still unable to find the owner, then consider adopting, surrendering it to a humane society, rehoming, or TNR (Trap-Neuter-Return).

 Prior to adopting strays, consider scheduling a trip to your vet first before letting the cats into your home.
-This is an excellent opportunity for the vet to check whether the cat has a microchip which is registered to an owner.
+This is an excellent opportunity for the vet to check whether the cat has a microchip which would be registered to an owner.

-Since these felines were outdoors for a time, it is highly possible that they have picked up fleas, ticks, and other crawlies.
-The vet can prescribe some anti-parasite treatment for the cat.
-At the same time, it is best to give the cats de-worming medications and vaccinations.
+Since these felines were outdoors for a while, it is highly possible that they have picked up fleas, ticks, and other creepy crawlies.
+The vet can prescribe some anti-parasite treatment, and give the cats deworming medications and vaccinations at the same time.

-Have the stray neutered too if what you have is a tomcat.
-More than the trip to the vet, you should also be ready to help the strays adjust to living inside or outside your home.
-These include using the litter box and socializing the adopted strays with other cats and people.
+You should have the cat neutered or spayed as well.
+More than just the trip to the vet, you should also be ready to help the strays adjust to living inside or outside your home, including using the litter box and socializing the adopted strays with other cats and people.

 - Surrendering to a humane society

-Although you may contact your local shelter, unfortunately, most shelters are already housing too many animals.
-At times, shelters are forced to euthanize strays because there aren’t enough available homes.
-However, hopefully they will be able to place your stray for adoption.
+Although you may try to contact your local shelter, most shelters are unfortunately already housing too many animals.
+At times, shelters are forced to euthanize strays because there just aren’t enough available homes.
+However, they will hopefully be able to place your stray up for adoption.

-If you’re not ready to adopt then consider rehoming your stray.
-This is of course, after taking them to the vet to check for a microchip and their general health.
+If you’re not ready to adopt, then consider rehoming your stray.
+This, of course, would be after taking them to the vet to check for a microchip and their general health.

-The safest option is to find for yourself a suitable home for your cats.
-You may ask around from friends, family, or co-workers who might be looking for a cat.
-Check with rescue organizations as well as they might know others who may be able to help you.
+The safest option is to find a suitable home for your strays yourself.
+You can ask around with friends, family, or co-workers who might be looking for a cat.
+You can also check with rescue organizations as they might know others who may be able to help you.

 Aside from these, you may also opt to advertise locally or through the internet.
-Bear in mind though, to carefully screen people when rehoming and never offer your cat for free.
-It is not ethical for you to be making a profit from a stray cat, but a small price will cover the costs for your trip to the vets.
-In doing this you’ll draw out people who sell pets for animal fighting, bait or who wish to sell on to make a profit.
+Bear in mind to carefully screen people when rehoming and never offer your cat for free.
+It is not ethical for you to be making a profit from a stray cat, but a small price will cover the costs for your veterinarian trip.
+In doing this, you’ll be able to screen out people who sell pets for animal fighting, bait or who wish to sell on to make a profit.

 - Trap-Neuter-Return (TNR)

 When adopting and rehoming is not possible, find out if your community or vet is involved in TNR.
-This strategy requires humanely trapping outdoor cats, spay or neuter, then return it to its area.
+This strategy requires humanely trapping outdoor cats, spaying or neutering, then returning it to its area.

-Take note that before returning the strays to its natural habitat, these felines should have already been given a health check and proper vaccines.
+Take note that before returning the strays to their natural habitat, these felines should have been given a health check and proper vaccines.

-Spaying and neutering at the right age are likewise necessary so that these cats are no longer reproducing.
-TNR considers too the level of socialization of each cat.
-Socialized felines and kittens are allowed to be adopted.
-While for adult feral cats, these cats are brought back outdoors.
+Spaying and neutering at the right age are also necessary so that these cats are no longer able to reproduce.
+TNR also considers the level of socialization of each cat.
+Socialized felines and kittens are allowed to be adopted, while adult feral cats are brought back outdoors.

-Eventually, in time, its colony size will decrease.
-You can recognize sterilized or TNRed cats through its clipped ears.
-Ear clipping makes it easy for caretakers to identify sterilized cats to avoid re-doing the surgery.
+Eventually, the stray colony size will decrease.
+You can recognize sterilized or TNRed cats through their clipped ears.
+Ear clipping makes it easy for caretakers to identify sterilized cats and avoid re-doing surgery.

 How Do You Differentiate Stray And Feral Cats?

-If you want to know how to recognize the kind of cat that you came across, it is difficult, but here are some pointers:
+If you want to know how to recognize the kind of cat that you came across, here are some pointers:

-Stray cats simply mean cats that were once domestic pets but for some reason have become abandoned or lost.
-These are socialized cats, however, once they lose their homes, they also lose human contact and dependence.
+Stray cats refer to cats that were once domestic pets, but for some reason have become abandoned or lost.
+These are socialized cats, however, once they lose their homes they also lose human contact and dependence.

-However, feral cats are wild animals with no human contact.
-These cats survive by hunting food in the environment, all by themselves.
-They are usually born into the wild.
+In contrast, feral cats are wild animals who have had no human contact.
+These cats survive by hunting food in their environment and are usually born in the wild.

-Both cats typically may appear dishevelled, unhealthy, and with rough fur.
-The difference lies in how the feline will interact with people.
-A stray cat will most probably come near people, houses, porches, or cars.
-On one hand, feral cats will avoid doing this and will most likely avoid people.
+Both cats typically may appear disheveled, unhealthy, and have rough fur.
+The difference lies in how the feline interacts with people.
+A stray cat will probably come near people, houses, porches, or cars while feral cats will avoid doing this.

-As stray cats were once housed pets, it similarly moves and walks like one.
-You might observe these felines walking with tail up, its gesture of friendliness.
-Additionally, you might notice that these cats make eye contact and may in time allow a little bit of touching.
+As stray cats were once house pets, they will similarly move and walk like one.
+You might observe these felines walking with their tail up, which is its gesture of friendliness.
+Additionally, you might notice that these cats make eye contact and in time may allow you to touch them.

-Whereas, you’ll see fearful feral cats crawling, crouching, and staying low to the ground.
-It has the likelihood to protect its body with its tail, avoid eye contact and touching.
+Fearful feral cats can be seen crawling, crouching, and generally staying low to the ground.
+It is likely to protect its body with its tail, and avoid eye contact and touching.

-When it comes to other cats, a stray cat is prone to solely live on its own and not likely to join a group.
-Whereas, you’ll see feral cats belonging to a colony.
+When it comes to other cats, a stray cat is prone to solely live on its own and not likely to join a group, whereas you’ll see feral cats will usually belong to a colony.

 It may be difficult to recognize these two once trapped or scared.
 Frightened strays will need time to relax to show its degree of socialization.

-You may be asking, why is it important to differentiate?
-It’s because stray cats can readapt to living with people and afterward be adopted as house pets or companions, in case you want to do more than just feeding stray cats.
+You may be asking yourself why is it important to differentiate?
+It’s important because stray cats can re-adapt to living with people and afterward be adopted as house pets or companions, in case you want to do more than just feeding stray cats.

 What’s the Bottom Line?

-Knowing the proper food to feed strays enables you to avoid drawing out other wildlife which you don’t want.
+Knowing the proper food to feed strays enables you to avoid drawing out other unwanted wildlife.

 While providing food alleviates the stray’s condition, these felines need more help than that.

-Once you have confirmed that the strays you have are not someone’s pets, then, consider your next step.
+Once you have confirmed that the strays you have are not someone’s pets, then consider your next step.
 You can opt to adopt, surrender to a humane society, rehome, or lastly TNR (Trap-Neuter-Return).
-Though before you do the first three options, it is best to visit your vet for vaccines and other proper treatments.
+Before you do the first three options, it is best to visit your vet for vaccines and other proper treatments.

-Each of the given options is not easy.
-You will most likely encounter many challenges in doing them.
-Nevertheless, taking any step is better than taking none at all.
-Ultimately, what is essential is that our furry little friends are able to live its best life possible.
+Every one of the given options is not easy.
+You will most likely encounter many challenges in doing them, however, taking any step is better than taking none at all.
+Ultimately, it is essential that our furry little friends are able to live their best life possible.